livrenfro/Comparative-Analysis-on-Hybrid-SA-Models/README.md

 **SentiWordNet and VADER: Comparative Analysis of the Efficacy of Hybrid Sentiment Analysis Models***

 This repository contains the code and data for my senior thesis, which explores and compares different hybrid sentiment analysis procedures using two polarity lexicons: VADER and SentiWordNet.
+The report can be accessed and downloaded from the `Report` folder.

 *Description*